 The buyer’s lender along with your real estate attorney, transaction broker, or real estate agent will need to know about the relationship.

-If your friend is acquiring a mortgage through the Federal Housing Administration, you will also need to fill out a Housing Authority Identity of Interest Certification form, and on that form one of the questions will ask about the relationship between you and the buyer.
+If your friend is acquiring a mortgage through the Federal Housing Administration, you will also need to fill out an FHA Identity of Interest Certification form, and on that form one of the questions will ask about the relationship between you and the buyer.

 Sell Your House, Keep Your Friend